-DSM has systems in place to address problems immediately and do whatever it takes to keep operations running smoothly.
-Coupled with this DSM conducts a thorough Root Cause Analysis to prevent recurrence of the problem using the TOPS 8D methodology

-DSM's policy is to run its operations in a way that doesn't adversely affect safety, health and the environment.
-To this end DSM runs an Environmental Management System at all sites worldwide based on international standard ISO 14001:2015

-It all starts with consistency of the goods produced.
-DSM provides a Supply Agreement for customers with detailed specifications based on internationally accepted standards like ISO and ASTM

-Quality of delivery is a major issue for global customers and DSM delivers quickly and consistently in a variety of formats
+Complaint handling DSM has systems in place to address problems immediately and do whatever it takes to keep operations running smoothly.
+Coupled with this DSM conducts a thorough Root Cause Analysis to prevent recurrence of the problem using the TOPS 8D methodology Safety, health, and environment DSM's policy is to run its operations in a way that doesn't adversely affect safety, health and the environment.
+To this end DSM runs an Environmental Management System at all sites worldwide based on international standard ISO 14001:2015 Product information and specifications It all starts with consistency of the goods produced.
+DSM provides a Supply Agreement for customers with detailed specifications based on internationally accepted standards like ISO and ASTM Packaging and shipping Quality of delivery is a major issue for global customers and DSM delivers quickly and consistently in a variety of formats

 - DSM's SHE policy is to maintain business activities and products that do not adversely affect safety or health and that fit with the concept of sustainable development - Quality is about more than just compliance: It's about consistency.
 DSM's global customers deserve the highest quality products, services and support.
 To meet their needs the goal is to do it perfectly every time - DSM believes that sustainability implies a responsibility to involve Direct and Indirect (production-related and non-production related) suppliers, contractors and agents in the pursuit for economic performance, environmental quality and social responsibility in DSM as well as in the value chains

-Sources

-Safety, Health and Environmental policy
+Safety, Health and Environmental policy Ouality Supplier Code of Conduct

-Quality

-Supplier Code of Conduct